(Video) The Aeroscopy Museum officially opened on 14 January 2015

 On 14 January 2015, the past, present and future of aviation met in southwestern France, near Toulouse-Blagnac, at the opening of the Aeroscopy Museum.

-The Aeroscopy Museum It is located near Toulouse-Blagnac airport, near the Airbus "house", including the company's headquarters and near the final assembly lines of the A380, A350XWB, A330 and A320 aircraft.
-Visitors will be able to admire the current production activity of Airbus as they explore the history of aviation.
+The Aeroscopy Museum is located near Toulouse-Blagnac Airport, near the Airbus “house”, including the company's headquarters and near the final assembly lines of the A380, A350XWB, A330 and A320 aircraft.
+Visitors will be able to admire the current production activity of Airbus while exploring the history of aviation.

 The museum has a collection of 25 of representative, civil and military aircraft, these being exhibited in the 7000 hall of square meters.
 Aircraft lovers can admire aircraft such as: Aero Spacelines 337GST Super Guppy (F-BPPA / 2), Aerospace / BAC Concorde 101 (F-WTSB), Airbus A300B4-203 (F-WUAB), Airbus A400M (F-WWMT), South Aviation SE 210 Caravelle 12 (F-BTOE), Swearingen SA226-AT Merlin IV (F-GMTO).

 There is also a replica of the Bleriot XI plane, which, on 25 July 1909, managed to cross the English Channel in 37 minutes, at a speed of 60 km / h (37 mph).

 Visitors to the museum can visit the passenger aircraft displayed at the Aeroscopy, in the cockpit and cockpit, and the Super Guppy aircraft hold was equipped with a video screen that plays a movie about the history of aviation.
 A section of the A300B cabin has transparent walls and floor to provide an excellent view of the aircraft systems.